F1r3d3v/GK1-PolygonEditor/README.md

-# GK1-PolygonEditor
+# PolygonEditor

 ## Project Description

-GK1-PolygonEditor is a Windows Forms application designed for creating and manipulating 2D polygon shapes.
+PolygonEditor is a Windows Forms application designed for creating and manipulating 2D polygon shapes.
 It offers a user-friendly interface to draw polygons, apply geometric constraints (horizontal, vertical, fixed length), create Bezier curves, and manage vertex continuity (G0, G1, C1).
 The editor supports two rendering modes: the standard .NET library rendering and a custom Bresenham's line algorithm implementation with Xiaolin Wu's antialiasing.

 ## Table of Contents